ashwanth1109/jest-generator/README.md

 - Generate a basic template of success-failure tests for lambda
 - Deep mocking of dependencies used (if possible)

-## Notes:

-- Meant to be a starting point for the generated tests
-- May generate incorrectly or fail but any output will only be added to end of existing files and not overwrite them
-- You can remove the generated code if it doesn't and raise an issue with input and expected output (if possible), and I can work on improving the script

 ## Instructions for use:

 ### 1. Create your deployment env if you want to use your own S3 bucket to store your Deno script object